Yoga for Lymphedema

 A Good Place To Start

 Yoga can be an excellent form of exercise for those dealing with lymphedema.
 If you cannot find an in-person class where you live, try an online course.
 Yoga with Shoosh is an excellent place to start.
-Shoosh has been teaching yoga for over 40 years now and specializes in yoga for lymphatic flow.
+Shoosh has been teaching yoga for over 40 years and specializes in lymphatic flow yoga.
 You also might like to check out the website Balance With Babz.
 Barbara, known as Babz, is an occupational lymphedema therapist and a yoga instructor who teaches virtual yoga online.

 Yoga can help to reduce swelling, improve circulation, and improve range of motion and flexibility.
 It can also help to reduce stress and improve mental clarity and quality of life.
 Start slowly and safely to incorporate yoga into your routine.
 Does anyone have a favorite yoga position that they would like to share?
 Child’s pose and downward dog are two of my favorites!
 Comment below and share your insights on yoga and lymphedema.